-In today’s fast-paced digital and media centric culture, we are getting increasingly disconnected from the very source (nature) that can heal us, balance our emotions and awaken our consciousness.
-Even if we are careful at consuming a clean and pure diet, we are still exposed to environmental, chemical, media and internet pollutants on top of lacking physical exercise.
-This leads to an accumulation of toxins in our body systems which are very difficult to remove and may lead to various disorders.
+In today’s fast-paced digital and media-centric culture, we are getting increasingly disconnected from the very source (nature) that can heal us, balance our emotions, and awaken our consciousness.
+Even if we are careful at consuming a clean and pure diet, we are still exposed to environmental and chemical aggressors.
+This leads to the accumulation of toxins in our bodies, which is very difficult to remove and may lead to various disorders.

-Ayurveda considers Manjistha one of the best cleansing and purifying herbs.
-Manjistha is known to be effective in dealing with imbalanced Kapha dosha, which can lead to lethargy, sluggishness, sticky bowel movements, fogginess and more.
+Ayurveda considers Manjistha as one of the best cleansing and purifying herbs.
+Manjistha is known to be effective in dealing with imbalanced Kapha dosha, which can lead to lethargy, sluggishness, sticky bowel movements, fogginess, and more.

-A lethargic and sluggish body is increasingly common today and is a cause of damage to one’s health.
+A lethargic and sluggish body is an issue, increasingly taking a toll on our health.
 If left untreated, an imbalance of Kapha dosha may lead to the following health issues.

 The bitter, astringent nature of Manjistha helps balance the Kapha dosha, and by doing so, prevents or eliminates Kapha congestion.